My soul clings to you;

 For about 50 years, the Williamsburg Conference has provided a unique opportunity for praise and fellowship.
 Attendees explore inspirational topics in exhortations during the mornings and small group sessions during the afternoons.
 The small group sessions promote discussion in an effort to encourage everyone, young and old, to share their lives and build inter-generational friendships.
 The sessions focus on the topics from the morning’s exhortations.
 Group discussions will be built on scriptural foundations.

 The Conference has been designed to help us apply scriptural knowledge about God’s precepts to our everyday lives.
-Let us focus our hearts and minds on worshiping and serving, in preparation for the return of Jesus.
+Let us focus our hearts and minds on worshiping and serving, in preparation for tomorrow and in preparation for the return of Jesus.